Sports in Atlanta: Tournaments hosted

-Atlanta was the host city for the Centennial 1996 Summer Olympics and has hosted Super Bowl XXVIII (1994), Super Bowl XXXIV (2000), and Super Bowl LIII (2019).
+Atlanta was the host city for the Centennial 1996 Summer Olympics and has hosted Super Bowl XXVIII (1994), Super Bowl XXXIV (2000), Super Bowl LIII (2019), and Super Bowl LXII (2028).
 Atlanta has also hosted the NCAA Final Four Men's Basketball Championship, most recently in 2013.
-The city hosts college football's annual Chick-fil-A Bowl (Formerly known as the Peach Bowl).
+The city hosts college football's annual Chick-fil-A Bowl (Formerly known as the Peach Bowl) and also hosted the 2018 College Football Playoff National Championship and will host again for the 2025 College Football Playoff National Championship.
 Atlanta hosted the NCAA Final Four Men's Basketball Championship in April 2002, April 2007, and April 2013.
 Atlanta will be one of the eleven US host cities for the 2026 FIFA World Cup.

 Other events

 Racing facilities include Atlanta Motor Speedway, a 1.5 mile (2.4 km) NASCAR race track in Hampton, and Road Atlanta in Braselton.
 In 2005 Atlanta competed with other major U.S. cities for the NASCAR Hall of Fame.
 In March 2006, Atlanta lost to Charlotte, North Carolina.

 In golf, the final PGA Tour event of the season, The Tour Championship, is played annually at East Lake Golf Club.
 This golf course is used because of its connection to the great amateur golfer Bobby Jones, an Atlanta native.
+The current champion is Viktor Hovland.

 Atlanta also was the home to the now-defunct World Championship Wrestling hosted two Starcade events, held each Thanksgiving night, by WCW.
 Atlanta also hosted WrestleMania XXVII in the Georgia Dome on April 3, 2011.
+Philips Arena hosted WWE's Survivor Series pay-per-view in 2015.

+The company would then return for another event, this time in 2024, where State Farm Arena would host Bad Blood.
+The event drew WWE's largest indoor arena gate of all time, and it was WWE's 60th sold-out event of 2024.